-As far as location goes, the Saatchi Gallery is on the money.
+As far as location goes, the Saatchi Gallery is right on the money.

 NOTE: The Saatchi Gallery is open from 10am-6pm, 7 days a week.
 Entry is free and last entry is 5:30pm.
 You can find out more right HERE.